kframework/rust-metamath/README.md

 think the verifying part is the slow part, and it won't matter if the parsing is already fast enough.

+Integration with an interactive theorem prover may also be a possibility.

 ## Why Rust

-Rust is a very fast language, the only viable alternatives would be
+Rust is a very fast language, the only other languages that could be faster would be C and C++.
+However, C and C++ are painful to work with, so that just leaves rust.